8/8/2024

 Jake Bartlett

 Great.
 Thanks for taking the question.
-I wanted to ask again about the cadence throughout the quarter.
+You know, I wanted to ask again about the cadence throughout the quarter.
 You mentioned your market share gains improving, but also your restaurant traffic decelerating.
-So was your case growth, how did it trend throughout the quarter?
-Also, when I look at the guidance, the 2% to 4% independent or organic case growth guidance, it doesn't apply if you're going to get towards the middle of that acceleration from the levels in the second quarter.
-So your question is the cadence and then maybe what hopefully you can comment on kind of recent trends and how that should give us confidence or not in the acceleration towards the back half of the year.
+So, was your case growth, did it, you know, how did it trend throughout the quarter?
+Also, when I look at the guidance, the two to 4% independent or organic case growth guidance, it doesn't apply if you're gonna get towards the middle of that acceleration from the levels in the second quarter.
+So the question is the cadence and then maybe what, hopefully you can comment on kind of recent trends and how that should give us confidence or not in the acceleration towards the back half of the year.

 speaker